 Why is Recycling Important?

-- Recycling is a key component of waste reduction.
+- Recycling is a critical component of waste reduction.
 It is the third component of what something commonly known as the 3 R’s – reduce, reuse, and recycle.

 - Recycling reduces the impact that manufactured materials have on the environment.
-It also reduces the need for extracting, refining, and processing new materials through activities such as mining, quarrying, and logging.
+It also reduces the need to extract, refine, and process new materials through mining, quarrying, and logging.